awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-usage-plans-with-console.md

 To test the usage plan, you can use an AWS SDK, AWS CLI, or a REST API client like Postman\.
 For an example of using [Postman](https://www.getpostman.com/) to test the usage plan, see [Test Usage Plans](api-gateway-create-usage-plans-with-rest-api.md#api-gateway-usage-plan-test-with-postman)\.

-## Maintain Plan Usage<a name="api-gateway-usage-plan-manage-usage"></a>
+## Maintain a Usage Plan<a name="api-gateway-usage-plan-manage-usage"></a>

-Maintaining a usage plan involves monitoring the used and remaining quotas over a given time period and extending the remaining quotas by a specified amount\.
+Maintaining a usage plan involves monitoring the used and remaining quotas over a given time period and, if needed, extending the remaining quotas by a specified amount\.
 The following procedures describe how to monitor and extend quotas\.

 **To monitor used and remaining quotas**

 1. In the API Gateway main navigation pane, choose **Usage Plans**\.

-1. Choose a usage plan from the list of the usage plans in the secondary navigation pane in the middle\.
+1. Choose a usage plan from the list of usage plans\.

 1. From within the specified plan, choose **API Keys**\.